aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/ait3-leaderboard-metrics.md

 ---
-title: "AIT-3 Leaderboard Metrics"
+title: "Leaderboard Metrics"
 slug: "ait-3-leaderboard-metrics"
 ---

-# AIT-3 Leaderboard Metrics
+# Leaderboard Metrics (DRAFT)

-This document explains how the rewards for AIT-3 validator are evaluated and displayed on the [AIT-3 Validator Status](https://aptoslabs.com/leaderboard/it3) page.
+This document explains how the rewards for validator are evaluated and displayed on the [Aptos Validator Status](https://aptoslabs.com/leaderboard/it3) page.

+EDIT THIS DOC FOR MAINNET

 ## How are rewards calculated